Almaty International School: Study and Programs

 The school is funded partially by the U.S. Department of State.
 The school is accredited by CEESA and MSA.

 History

 Founded by QSI (Quality Schools International) in 1993, it is the third largest school out of all the QSI schools.
 The school offers an American-based Pre-K and K-12 programs.
 The school is fully accredited through Middle States Association (MSA) and affiliated with the U.S. Department of State Office of Overseas Schools (AOS).

+Controversies

+Over the course of its existence, the school has been at the center of a number of controversies.
+On January 28th, 2026, a student was hospitalized after she attempted to commit suicide at the school.
+Later that day her father, Kazakhstani entrepreneur Kanat Amirkin wrote a viral Facebook post, describing how the school ignored repeated instances of bullying towards his daughter, eventually leading to her attempting to end her life.
+The following day, an investigation was opened in adherence to Article 105 - Incitement to Suicide of the Criminal Code of the Republic of Kazakhstan.
+On January 31st, the case was closed.
+In the following weeks, Kanat Amirkin continued to advocate for his daughter, claiming the investigation was closed unusually quickly.

 Curriculum

 The QSI education system differs from the traditional American system in several aspects.
 The naming of the key stages in the QSI curricular system diverges from typical naming.
 Additionally, the different stages cover different age groups.
 The table below represents all the changes: